LimberDuck/limberduck_org_julio_7/docs/tools/nessus-file-analyzer/using.rst

 You have a few possibilities to open your nessus files in **nessus file analyzer** (``nfa``).

+.. versionadded:: v0.5.0
+   You can open nessus files from inside a ZIP archive.
+You don't need to unzip nessus files anymore.

 **OPTION 1** - by opening file\\-s

 1. Open **nessus file analyzer** (``nfa``).